Updated March 2019

 #9 Tofu Ricotta for the Vegans

-As its name suggests, Tofu Ricotta is a perfect alternative for our Vegan friends.
+As its name suggests, Tofu Ricotta is a perfect alternative for our vegan dishes.
 It is a variant of tofu that is created to mimic ricotta’s texture and taste when mashed.

-Although there is a stigma for vegan dishes containing tofu, using it in vegan-friendly lasagnas is actually a testament to its versatility.
+Although there may be a stigma at the family meat-eating dinner table for dishes containing tofu, using it in vegan-friendly lasagnas is actually a testament to its versatility.
 With the right seasoning, tofu actually fits as a substitute to any dish where you need Ricotta.

-Its texture when mashed has the same consistency, grit, and wateriness to Ricotta.
+Its texture when mashed has the same soft-sand consistency as Ricotta.
 By using the tofu ricotta variant, the result is a milder taste to actual ricotta.
 Using the ordinary tofu alone is also perfect as substitute to ricotta for filling in stuffed shells and pasta.

 Nothing can completely replace ricotta cheese exactly as it is for its unique flavor and texture.